johnlaudun/teaching/dh/dedeo.md

 ---
 layout: default
 title: Dedeo questions
-nav_exclude: true
 ---

 # Final paper

-1. Read one of the books below and extract a specific claim the author makes about cognition, culture, socie­ ty, or political life.
+1. Read one of the books below and extract a specific claim the author makes about cognition, culture, socie­ty, or political life.
 You must be able to locate and underline the claim in the text itself, in a maximum of two paragraphs, and rephrase it in one sentence.
 “Just crazy enough to be true” is a good guideline.
-You may gen­ eralize the claim.
+You may gen­eralize the claim.
 Large leeway for poetic interpretation.
 Photocopy of paragraphs, and sentence, due XXX.
 2. Test the claim on a dataset, using the methods of the class.

 The paper is expected to be at the level of a peer reviewed journal article.
 It is due XXX.